Tutorial Gateway

 Python class Object

 Here, emp = Employee() is creating an instantiation, and emp.company inside print means calling class variable.
-Next, Employee.company is an example of attribute reference.
+Next, Employee.company is an example of an attribute reference.

 class Employee: